dmurdoch/rgl2gltf/cran-comments.md

-1.0.5:
+1.0.7:

-Small update to add support for transparency and to avoid NoRemap issues as requested by CRAN, and a few other check notes or warnings.
+Small update to fix bug where it was attempting to write to the package library, as requested by Tomas.